galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom_gene_set_testing/tutorial.md

     - the Gene IDs (unique within the file)
     - the gene lengths

-We will use the tables of differentially expressed results output from the limma-voom tool, for both the basal and luminal constrasts, and call genes differentially expressed if they have an adjusted P value below 0.01 and a fold change of 1.5 (equivalent to a $$log_{2} FC$$ of 0.58), as in the Fu paper.
-We can use the gene lengths from the original table we imported from GEO (`seqdata`).
+We need a table of differentially expressed (DE) results for goseq.
+Here we will use two tables, one for each of the basal and luminal pregnant vs lactate results.
+This is so we can compare results for the two cell types.
+These tables were output from the limma-voom tool but DE tables from edgeR or DESeq2 could also be used.
+For this dataset we will call genes differentially expressed if they have an adjusted P value below 0.01 and a fold change of 1.5 (equivalent to a $$log_{2} FC$$ of 0.58), as in the Fu paper.
+We can use the gene lengths from the counts table in GEO (provided as a file called `seqdata` in Zenodo).
 But if we didn't have that we could use a tool like **featureCounts** {% icon tool %} to output a gene lengths file.
-The original file with gene lengths contains all >20k genes, but we only want the ~15k we have in our differentially expressed genes file after filtering low counts, and in the same order.
-So we will join the lengths file with the differentially expressed genes file, keeping only the lengths information for genes present in the differentially expressed genes file.
-We can then cut out the columns we need for the two inputs (gene id, length) (gene id, DE status) and as a bonus they will both be sorted in the same order, what we need for goseq.
+The `seqdata` file contains >20k genes, but we only want the ~15k we have in our differentially expressed genes file.
+So we will join the lengths file with the differentially expressed genes file, keeping only the length information for genes present in the differentially expressed genes file.
+We can then cut out the columns we need for the two inputs (gene id, length) (gene id, DE status) and as a bonus they will both be sorted in the same order, which is what we need for goseq.

 To generate the two input files we will use:
-* **Compute** to add a column to the limma-voom table that gives genes meeting our adj.P and lfc thresholds the value "True" and all other genes the value "False".
+* **Compute** to add a column to the DE tables, that gives genes meeting our adj.P and lfc thresholds the value "True" and all other genes the value "False".
 We want genes that have a lfc < -0.58 (downregulated) and lfc > 0.58 (upregulated).
 We could use separate filters (e.g. `bool(c4<-0.58) or bool(c4>0.58)`) or more simply, we can use the absolute (abs) value 0.58, where the minus sign is ignored.
-* **Join two Datasets** to add the gene lengths information to the differentially expressed genes, matching on gene ids
+* **Join two Datasets** to add the gene length information to the differentially expressed genes, matching on gene ids
 * **Cut** to extract the two columns for the differentially expressed genes information
-* **Cut** to extract the two columns for the gene lengths information
+* **Cut** to extract the two columns for the gene length information

 > ### {% icon hands_on %} Hands-on: Prepare the two inputs for GOSeq
 >
 > 1. **Compute** {% icon tool %} with
 >    - *"Add expression"*: `bool(c8<0.01) and bool(abs(c4)>0.58)` (adj.P < 0.01 and lfc of 0.58)
->    - {% icon param-collection %} *"as a new column to"*: the `DE tables` output of **limma** {% icon tool %} (containing both the basal and luminal contrasts)
+>    - {% icon param-collection %} *"as a new column to"*: the `DE tables` collection
 > 2. **Join two Datasets** {% icon tool %} with
 >    - *"Join"*: output of **Compute** {% icon tool %}
 >    - *"using column"*: `Column: 1`
->    - {% icon param-file %} *"with"* the original GEO counts file `seqdata`
+>    - {% icon param-file %} *"with"* the `seqdata` file
 >    - *"and column"*: `Column: 1`
 >    - *"Keep lines of first input that do not join with second input"*: `No`
 >    - *"Keep lines of first input that are incomplete"*: `No`